Dražen Petrović: 1984–85 season

 After a year's mandatory service in the Yugoslav military, Petrović joined his older brother Aco and moved to Cibona Zagreb, to form what was at that time, the best back court duo in Europe.
 In his first season in Cibona, Petrović won both the national Yugoslav League championship and the Yugoslav National Cup title.
-In national domestic league play, in the 1984–85 Yugoslav FFL season, Petrović scored a total of 878 points in 27 games played, for a scoring average of 32.5 points per game.
+In national domestic league play, in the 1984–85 Yugoslav FFL season, Petrović averaged 32.5 points per game.

 On 6 December 1984, in the 1984–85 season of Europe's top-level club competition, the FIBA European Champions Cup (EuroLeague), Petrović scored 44 points in a game against the Spanish League club Real Madrid.
 He scored 29 of the 44 points in the second half of the game.
 Petrović also scored 36 points in the league's 1985 Final against Real Madrid.
 Cibona won the game, by a score of 87–78, and the win brought the club their first top-tier level European Champions Cup title.
-That season, in Europe's top-level club competition, which eventually became known as the EuroLeague, Petrović scored a total of 463 points in 15 games played, for a scoring average of 30.9 points per game.
+That season, Petrović scored a total of 463 points in 15 games played, for a scoring average of 30.9 points per game.